resilio-inc/connect-scripts/Agent Upgrade Pack/readme.md

 * Supplying proper permissions for the new storage folder
 * Starting the service

-During verification stem the script verifies if all the pre-requisites are met to perform an upgrade.
+During verification step the script verifies if all the pre-requisites are met to perform an upgrade.
 In case something is missing, script will report an error and exit with error code.
 In case you cannot get upgrade logs, you can rely on codes:

 | Error code    | Error meaning                                                                               |
 | ------------- | ------------------------------------------------------------------------------------------- |